Lakewood High School serves 524 students in grades 8-12.

-Lakewood High School's student population of 599 students has stayed relatively flat over five school years.
+Lakewood High School's student population of 524 students has declined by 14% over five school years.

 Total Classroom Teachers